SutureFormer: Learning Surgical Trajectories via Goal-conditioned Offline RL in Pixel Space: Results

-\textbf{Qualitative Results.} Table~\ref{tab:quantitative_result} reports results under two experimental settings. \methodname\ consistently outperforms all baselines across all metrics and 5 random seeds.
-With Obs$=$6, Pred$=$3 (Obs = 6 denotes an observed surgical trajectory consisting of 6 annotated keyframes, with the remaining labels generated by interpolation at a frame interval of 1, whereas Pred = 3 denotes the prediction horizon containing 3 future keyframes; another setting is also the same), \methodname\ achieves an ADE of 52.95 (58.6\% reduction over BC at 128.15) and FD of 80.22 (vs.\ 146.24 for BC), indicating substantially better trajectory shape fidelity.
-Under the more challenging Obs$=$3, Pred$=$6 setting, all methods degrade as historical observational information decreases, yet ours remains the best, achieving ADE 93.22, FDE 156.38 and FD 160.75. \methodname\ maintains clear advantages in ADE (31.3\% reduction over BC), FDE (14.2\% reduction) and FD (17.1\% reduction), demonstrating that the CQL-based policy produces more accurate trajectories with better shape consistency even under sparse observations.
+\textbf{Quantitative Results.} Table~\ref{tab:qualitative_result} reports results under two experimental settings. \methodname\ consistently outperforms all baselines across all metrics.
+With Obs$=$6, Pred$=$3, \methodname\ achieves an ADE of 55.29 (56.8\% reduction over BC at 128.15) and FD of 84.23 (vs.\ 146.24 for BC), indicating substantially better trajectory shape fidelity.
+Under the more challenging Obs$=$3, Pred$=$6 setting, all methods degrade as historical observational information decreases, yet ours remains the best, achieving ADE 94.85, FDE 154.68 and FD 158.46. \methodname\ maintains clear advantages in ADE (30.7\% reduction over BC), FDE (16.2\% reduction) and FD (18.7\% reduction), demonstrating that the CQL-based policy produces more accurate trajectories with better shape consistency even under sparse observations.
 The goal-conditioned navigation formulation proves particularly beneficial when visual context is limited, as explicit target guidance compensates for reduced observational evidence.
-Beyond achieving superior performance, our method also exhibits lower per-trajectory standard deviation across all metrics and random seeds compared to all baselines, demonstrating stronger robustness and consistency in handling diverse surgical trajectory patterns. \textit{Notably, the performance of these baselines differs substantially from prior studies, primarily for two reasons: first, we compute our evaluation metrics at the original image resolution, rather than downsampled one; and second, the surgical scenes in our kidney wound suturing dataset present considerably higher complexity.}
+To further isolate the contribution of conservative offline reinforcement learning, we remove CQL from the training objective and observe 23.5\%, 18.6\%, and 18.1\% degradation in ADE, FDE, and FD, respectively.
+This indicates that the performance gain is not merely attributable to the architecture or preprocessing, but is substantially supported by conservative offline RL.